 Adolescents appear to require less undivided attention from their parents than younger children do.
 Parents should be present when their teen indicates a desire to communicate or join in family activities because there are fewer opportunities for parents and teens to communicate.
 Attending concerts, games, and different other events with your teen expresses concern while also allowing you to learn more about your child and his or her friends in important ways.

 If you’re a working parent, don’t feel bad about it.
+Encourage your child virtually or in your free time so that they won’t feel a lack of parenting and love.
 Kids will remember the many small things you do, such as making popcorn, playing cards, and going window shopping.

 Be a Positive Role Model to Your Kids

 Young children can learn a lot about proper behavior by watching their parents.
 The younger they are, the more they will pick up on your cues.
 Consider this before you lash out or lose your cool in front of your child: Is this how you would like your child to act when he or she is upset?
 Keep in mind that your children are always observing you.
 According to studies, children who are hit usually have an aggressive role model at home.